hazelcast/hazelcast-jet/site/docs/api/serialization.md

 }
 ```

-add the extension jar to the cluster classpath (ideally to server's
+and add both, the extension jar and the file
-`lib` directory) and add the file
 `META-INF/services/com.hazelcast.SerializerHook` with the following
 content to the cluster classpath: